PowerAppsDarren/linux-ultimate-reference/readme.md

 - Use the search bar in the header to find specific commands
 - Search works across command names, descriptions, and section titles
 - Results are highlighted and the page automatically scrolls to the first match
+- Use Ctrl+K for quick search access

+### Copy Commands
+- Click any command (marked with code styling) to copy it to clipboard
+- Look for the clipboard icon that appears on hover
+- Great for quickly copying commands to your terminal

+### Dark Mode
+- Toggle between light and dark themes using the moon/sun icon
+- Theme preference is saved in your browser
+- Automatically respects your system's dark mode preference

 ### Navigation
 - Click any item in the sidebar to jump to that section